Sword-of-Stars/Castle-Darkheart/README.md

 (in progress)

 ## Framework
 Castle Darkheart uses Pynamo, a custom framework in Pygame.
-It's built around my own workflow, so feel free to tinker with it, but it's not primary intended for distribution.
+It's built around my own workflow, so feel free to tinker with it, but it's not primarily intended for distribution.

 ## Credits
 * Thanks to JVB226 for his incredible cover artwork!\